Marilena Kitromilis: 2023–24 season

 Kitromilis did not compete this season.
 She entered the 2023 Golden Spin of Zagreb, but she withdrew in November.
 In February 2024, she underwent surgery for her knee injury.

 2024–25 season

 Kitromilis changed coaches to Andrei Lutai and began training in Sofia, Bulgaria.
 Making her return to competition, she finished sixteenth at the 2024 Denkova-Staviski Cup and seventeenth at the 2024 CS Tallinn Trophy.
 She went on to compete at the 2024 Bosphorus Cup and 2024 EduSport Trophy, where she placed fourth and seventh, respectively.
 In late December, she was an out-of-competition guest competitor at the Bulgarian Figure Skating Championships.
 The following month, it was announced that Kitromilis had relocated to Sofia, Bulgaria to train under coaches, Andrei and Ina Lutai.

 Going to compete at the 2025 Bellu Memorial, Kritromilis finished the event in fifth place.
 She then went on to place twelfth at the 2025 Sonja Henie Trophy and win gold at the 2025 Black Sea Ice Cup.

+2025–26 season

+Kitromilis began her season by competing at the Robin Cousins Cup in Sheffield where she finished in 6th place overall.
+Subsequently, she went onto finish 21st at the Denkova-Staviski Cup and 16th at the Golden Spin of Zagreb.

+In January, she placed 7th at the Sofia Trophy.
+The following month, she competed the short program segment at Skate Berlin International before withdrawing from the free skate segment.